nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p67 -->
 Christ has victory over death, hell, and the grave, symbolized by His possession of the keys.
-This guarantees eternal life for believers and establishes His sovereignty over the afterlife (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="15" data-verses="54-57" data-lang="en" data-version="NKJV">1 Corinthians 15:54-57</span>).
+This guarantees eternal life for believers and establishes His sovereignty over the afterlife (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="15" data-verses="54-57" data-lang="en" data-version="NKJV">1 Corinthians 15:54-57</span>).

 <!-- p68 -->